 Suzanne and David Brown

-Don is very excited to be a part of the Plantation Farm family and looks forward to helping continue the wonderful traditions established over the past 61 years.
+Don is very excited to be a part of the Farm Camp family and looks forward to helping continue the wonderful traditions established over the past 61 years.
 Don has been in camping since 1993 and he currently oversees all year-round operations for both Mountain Camp and Mountain Camp Woodside.
 He is a proud graduate of UCLA and formerly directed Bruin Woods, the UCLA Alumni Family Camp on Lake Arrowhead.
 Don is currently serving both locally and nationally on boards for the American Camp Association and is the President of the Western Association of Independent Camps.
-When he's not working on camp, Don enjoys spending his free time biking, hiking, skiing and exploring the beautiful Bay Area with his trusty dog Bo.
+When he's not working on camp, Don enjoys spending his free time biking, hiking, skiing and spending time with his wife, daughter and trusty dog Bo.

 Ken started working at Plantation in the late 1980's doing simple repairs about the Ranch.
 In 2008, Ken retired from the Santa Rosa Fire Dept. after 32 years and has since been working on the farm and takes pride in his role at Plantation: construction, preservation, and facility maintenance.
 Ken leads the wood shop activities for Farm Camp and assists with farm day projects and enjoys working at a place that has a long history and teaches people about the outdoors and farming.